erudit/erudit-ps-documentation/docs/source/tagset/element-issue.rst

     ...

-.. _elemento-issue-exemplo-5:
+.. _element-issue-example-5:

-Exemplo 2: suplemento de volume:
+Example of supplement of volume:
 --------------------------------

-Refere-se ao fascículo: volume 54, suplemento 1 (v54s1)
+Refers to the issue: volume 54, supplement 1

 .. code-block:: xml